maxitron93/pattern_recogniser/README.md

 input: [3, 10, 29, 66, 127]
 output: The next number is 218.
 The pattern is n ^ 3 + 2

 To give it a try, clone index.html and load it in the browser.
-You can try out different sequences by changing `numbersArray` The program will log the results in the console.
+You can try out different sequences by changing `numbersArray`.
+The program will log the results in the console.

 This will only work when:
 1. the pattern is n^x+y or n^x*y